ma-compbio/Fast-Higashi/README.md

 # Documentation
 The input format would be exactly the same as the Higashi software.

-It requires one extra parameter in the config JSON file: `resolution_fh=[xx]`, represents the resolution of contact maps that'll be used for running Fast-Higashi.

-Under construction.
-Will be updated here at the [Higashi wiki](https://github.com/ma-compbio/Higashi/wiki)
+Detailed documentation will be updated here at the [Higashi wiki](https://github.com/ma-compbio/Higashi/wiki/Fast-Higashi-Usage)

 # Tutorial
 - [Lee et al. (sn-m3c-seq on PFC)](https://github.com/ma-compbio/Fast-Higashi/blob/main/PFC%20tutorial.ipynb)